kawamataryo/sky-follower-bridge/docs/troubleshooting.md

 <span class="error-message">Error: Invalid page. please open the 𝕏 following or blocking or list page.</span>

 **Solution:**
-Only use the extension on these X (Twitter) pages:
+Only use the extension on these 𝕏 (Twitter) pages:
 - Following page (`x.com/<your_handle>/following`)
 - Blocking page (`x.com/settings/blocked/all`)
 - List members page (`x.com/i/lists/<list_id>/members`)